 Most of the time, we carry important data on our USB devices, and if the issue of not charging occurs, we might not be able to finish our important work which follows the path via USB drive.
 Therefore, it is necessary to fix these random issues, so that we can use USB devices without any hitch.
 Before trying the fix mentioned, we suggest you check your USB devices to plug different computers.
-This will clear if the USB device is not malfunctioning and if it is working fine on other systems and not on your Windows 8, follow this:
+This will clear if the USB device is not malfunctioning and if it is working fine on other systems and not on your Windows 10/8/7, follow this procedure:

 USB Devices Not Working Properly

 1. Press Windows Key + R and type devmgmt.msc in the Run dialog box to open Device Manager.

 2. When the Device Manager window opens, you have to seek the USB device with whom you’re facing trouble.
 It may be listed under Human Interface Devices as USB Input Device.